luci/luci-py/appengine/auth_service/README.md

 `user:*@example.com`.

-### IP whitelists
+### IP allowlists

-An IP whitelist as a named set of IPv4 and IPv6 addresses.
+An IP allowlist as a named set of IPv4 and IPv6 addresses.
 They are primarily used in Swarming when authorizing RPCs from bots.
-IP whitelists are defined in `ip_whitelist.cfg` configuration file.
+IP allowlists are defined in `ip_allowlist.cfg` configuration file.

-### OAuth client ID whitelist
+### OAuth client ID allowlist

 This is a list of Google [OAuth client IDs] recognized by the LUCI cluster.
 It lists various OAuth clients (standalone binaries, web apps, AppScripts, etc.) that are allowed to send end-user OAuth access tokens to LUCI.
-OAuth client ID whitelist is defined in `oauth.cfg` configuration file.
+OAuth client ID allowlist is defined in `oauth.cfg` configuration file.

 [OAuth client IDs]: https://www.oauth.com/oauth2-servers/client-registration/client-id-secret/